Overview of Banks in Luxembourg

 - Annual net Profit (in EUR Million): 1.067.3

-UniCredit Luxembourg S.A. was established in 1971.
-UniCredit Luxembourg S.A banks in Luxembourg offers an entire range of financial & credit solutions to small and medium-sized enterprises along with structured finance services.
-Other areas of focus include treasury and business services, providing asset management solutions and developing specialized solutions for corporations, real estate clients as well as equity funds.
+UniCredit Luxembourg S.A. was established in 1971 and offered an entire range of financial & credit solutions to small and medium-sized enterprises along with structured finance services.
+Other areas of focus include treasury and business services, providing asset management solutions, and developing specialized solutions for corporations, real estate clients, and equity funds.
 UniCredit Luxembourg is a subsidiary of UniCredit Bank AG.

 - Balance Sheet Total (in EUR Million): 20.271.7

 - Annual net Profit (in EUR Million): 35.7

 #9 – Intesa Sanpaolo Bank Luxembourg S.A.